linkedin/detext/README.md

 pytest
 ```

+### Checkout the demo notebooks
+`notebooks/text_classification_demo.ipynb` shows how to use DeText to train a production ready multi-class text classification model.
+A public query intent classification dataset is used.
+The notebook includes detailed steps on data preparation, model training, model inference examples.

 ### Running DeText model training toy example
 The main script for running DeText model training is through `src/detext/run_detext.py`.
 Users could customize the hyperparmeters based on different requirements for specific tasks.
 Please refer to [TRAINING.md](TRAINING.md) for more details on the training data format and hyperparameter description.
 For a test run on a small sample dataset, please